 - Faster A11 processor

 - iOS 11

-September is typically when new iPhone models are released and it sounds like the 7S and 7S Plus will stick to that schedule.
-However, we’ve heard that production on the iPhone 8 has been delayed and it could be December before it is ready for release.
-We might have to wait until Christmas to get our hands on one of these highly anticipated gadgets.
+September is typically when new iPhone models are released, and it sounds like the 7S and 7S Plus will stick to that schedule; however, we’ve heard production on the iPhone 8 has been delayed, so we might have to wait until Christmas to get our hands on one of these highly anticipated gadgets.

 Rumors about the premium iPhone edition have been circulating for months now.
-Possibly the most shocking one has to do with price.
-Apple is expected to sell the iPhone 8 for nearly $1,000.
-That’s a pretty hefty price to pay for a phone; hopefully, it will live up to the hype and be worth it.
+Possibly the most shocking rumor has to do with its price; Apple is expected to sell the iPhone 8 for nearly $1,000.
+That’s a pretty hefty chunk of change to pay for a phone.
+Hopefully, it will live up to the hype.